To help maintain the UK’s international standing as a desirable research destination that is open to talented individuals from all countries

 - Salaries for research staff

-This can include academics, research assistants and postgraduate students relocating as part of the team and/or those that will be recruited locally.
+This can include academics, research assistants and postgraduate students relocating as part of the team and/or those that will be recruited in the UK.

 This includes technical, administration or computing staff costs or services, travel and subsistence, consumables, up to a maximum of 25% of the total budget.